The Librarians (2014 TV series): Plot

-The series follows four people newly recruited by The Library: Colonel Eve Baird (Rebecca Romijn), of the NATO Anti-Terrorist Unit, destined to be the new Guardian; Ezekiel Jones (John Harlan Kim), a consummate thief who can hack an NSA computer as easily as he can steal a Fabergé egg; Cassandra Cillian (Lindy Booth), a brilliant scientist and mathematician who possesses a trace of magic; and Jacob Stone (Christian Kane), polymath, linguist, expert in architecture, art, art history, archaeology and world cultures of the past and present, including Native American cultures, and other fields too numerous to mention, including bar fighting.
+The series follows four people newly recruited by The Library: Colonel Eve Baird (Rebecca Romijn), of the NATO Anti-Terrorist Unit, destined to be the new Guardian; Ezekiel Jones (John Harlan Kim), a wisecracking master thief and hacker; Cassandra Cillian (Lindy Booth), a brilliant scientist and mathematician who possesses a trace of magic; and Jacob Stone (Christian Kane), a polymath who hides his knowledge of architecture, art, history, archaeology, language, and world cultures of the past and present behind the image of a typical Oklahoman oil rigger.
 The latter three received invitations from the Library at the same time as the current Librarian, Flynn Carsen (Noah Wyle), but for various reasons didn't show up for their interviews.
 Their lives are threatened in the first episode in the series.
-At the end of the second episode the Library reissues their invitations.
+At the end of the second episode, the Library reissues their invitations.

 In a break with the concept established in the films that there can be only one Librarian at a time, the first episodes reveal that the state of the world is so dire that it needs a team of Librarians, with Baird serving as Guardian of all four.
-With the help of Jenkins/Galahad (John Larroquette), immortal Knight of the Round Table-turned-manager of the Library’s Annex, they solve impossible mysteries, rewrite and fix key moments in history, recover powerful magical artifacts, fight against supernatural threats, and learn important things about themselves and each other.
+With the help of Jenkins/Galahad (John Larroquette), immortal Knight of the Round Table-turned-manager of the Library's Annex, they solve impossible mysteries, rewrite and fix key moments in history, recover powerful magical artifacts, fight supernatural threats, and learn important things about themselves and each other.
 In the first season, they battle the forces of the Serpent Brotherhood, led by the mysterious immortal Dulaque (Matt Frewer).
 Carsen, who spends the first season searching for the main Library (removed from time and space at the beginning of the series) appears in some episodes.